jonthwright/JavaSnake/README.md

 * S-key/Down arrow key: Change snake head direction to go down (only when snake head direction is pointing left or right)
 * A-key/Left arrow key: Change snake head direction to go left (only when snake head direction is pointing up or down)
 * D-key/Right arrow key: Change snake head direction to go right (only when snake head direction is pointing up or down)
+* Spacebar or P-key: Pause or unpause the game (only when playing a game)
 * M-key: Return to main menu (only when on game over screen)
 * R-key: Restart a new game (only when on game over screen)